adamfitzpatrick/aws-devops-pro/domains/one/docs/code-deploy.md

     ```bash
     aws cloudformation create-stack --stack-name CodeDeployEcsDemo --template-body file://<relative_path_to_template_file> --parameters '[{"ParameterKey":"ContainerImageUri","ParameterValue":"<uri_for_your_image>"}]' --capabilities CAPABILITY_NAMED_IAM
     ```

+1. Once the infrastructure is deployed, navigate to the Load Balancer created by the CloudFormation template, copy the DNS name, and paste it into a new browser tab.
+You should see "Greetings from ECS Fargate, version 1!!".
+1. Modify `labs/code-deploy-ecs/index.html` so the `h1` tag indicates this is "version 2", rebuild
+the docker image, then tag it with "2" and push the new image to ECR.
+1. Create a new revision under the existing task definition created by CloudFormation.
+The only is that it should reference your ECR image tagged "2".
 1. Create a new application in CodeDeploy, give it a suitable name and select "Amazon ECS" as the compute platform
 1. Create a deployment group with a catchy name and select the `codedeploy-ecs-role` role for the Service role.
-Under "Environment configuration", select the cluster and service you created above.
+Under "Environment configuration", select the `codedeploy-ecs-demo-cluster`, and the service with a name like `CodeDeployEcsDemo-EcsService`.
+Select the `CodeDeployEcsDemoAlb` for your load balancer, and select the only production listener and target group available with this ALB.
-**TODO: How does the load balancer come in to this?
-It is required for deployments to ECS**
+1. Under "Deployment Settings", click on "Create deployment configuration", give  your new deployment configuration a catchy name like "HalfAndHalf", select "Linear" as the type, enter "50" for the step value, and pick something short like 1 minute for the interval, so you can see the transition in action.
+Click "Create deployment configuration", and then make sure your new deployment configuration is selected for your new deployment group.
+Click "Create deployment group".
+1. Click "Create deployment".
+Your new deployment group should already be selected.
+Select "Use AppSpec editor", and select "YAML".
+Copy the contents of the `appspec.yml` file in this lab folder, and paste them into the AppSpec editor.
+Scroll down and click "Create deployment".
+1. Monitor the deployment, and when 50% has been deployed, reload the load balancer DNS name a few times.
+You should see the application version oscillate between 1 and 2.
+After the deployment finishes, it will settle on version 2.

+#### TODO Complete ECS CodeDeploy lab

 ### Using Hooks During ECS Deployment